Barça

 No hay anuncios

-Lacking a definitive move from Nike, there are solutions that initially don't seem particularly complex for Cata Coll's case.
-The first would be for Barça to pressure the Portland company to launch a specific capsule with the Mallorcan player's jersey, even assuming part of the economic investment.
-The second, even simpler, would be to enable the possibility on the official website to personalize the men's goalkeeper jersey with the names of the first-team goalkeepers and with the official patches of women's competitions.
-It might not completely solve the problem, but it would avoid a difficult-to-explain contradiction: that in the club leading European and world women's football it is impossible to buy the official jersey of its goalkeeper.
+Lacking a definitive gesture from Nike, there are solutions that at first glance do not seem particularly complex for Cata Coll's case.
+The first would be for Barça to pressure the Portland company to launch a specific capsule with the Mallorcan player's jersey, even assuming part of the financial investment.
+The second, even simpler, would be to enable the possibility on the official website to personalize the men's goalkeeper jersey with the names of the first team's goalkeepers and with the official patches of women's competitions.
+It might not entirely solve the problem, but it would avoid a contradiction that is difficult to explain: that in the club that leads European and world women's football, it is impossible to buy the official jersey of its goalkeeper.